 Jennifer Vollen-Katz, Executive Director

 Jennifer Vollen-Katz is an attorney and the Executive Director of the John Howard Association of Illinois.
 She oversees the Association’s work monitoring the conditions and programming in all Illinois correctional facilities, as well as helping to create and implement operational and policy reform system wide.
 Jennifer is the past Chairperson and a current board member of the State Advisory Board to the Illinois Department of Juvenile Justice; a board member on the Illinois Criminal Justice Information Authority, for which she serves as the Chairperson of the Appeals Committee; a member of the Federal Defender Program, Salvation Army, and Chicago Community Bond Fund Advisory Boards; and she is also a member of the Board of Advisors of the Chicago Lawyer Chapter of the American Constitution Society for Law and Policy.
 She earned her Bachelor's Degree from St. Lawrence University, New York, her law degree from the Georgetown University Law Center, Washington D.C., and her MSc in criminal justice policy from the London School of Economics, London, England.
 Prior to joining the John Howard Association, Jennifer was a lecturer in law and a clinical supervisor at the University of Chicago Law School Mandel Legal Aid Clinic Federal Criminal Justice Project.
-She was also a staff attorney with the Federal Defender Program of Northern Illinois, where she represented indigent defendants in federal criminal cases in the Northern District of Illinois.
+She was also a staff attorney with the Federal Defender Program where she represented indigent defendants in federal criminal cases in the Northern District of Illinois.

 Daniel Hoffman, Operations Manager

 Dan has been the Office Manager for the John Howard Association since 2008, using his knowledge in office administration coupled with his strong organizational and interpersonal skills.
 He graduated from Northern Illinois University with a B.S. in Human Resource Management and a minor in Psychology.
 Prior to working at JHA, Dan worked in the retail, corporate, and distribution management fields.